linrongbin16/gentags.nvim/README.md

 Tags generator/management for old school vimers in Neovim.
 </i></p>

-To be honest, it seems that tags have become useless in Neovim today, LSP and treesitter replaced tags and make (Neo)vim a modern editor.
-While there exists gap when LSP server or treesitter implementations are insufficient, which brings tags back to us as a supplement to fill the gap.
+To be honest, it seems that tags have become useless in Neovim today, since we have LSP and treesitter now.
+While there exists gap when LSP server or treesitter implementations are insufficient, thus brings it back to us as a supplement to fill the gap.

 ## Table of Contents